emmajanedrews/base-template/_posts/2017-08-04-are-you-eligible-for-refinancing.md

 We at Scott Irvin & Associates would be glad to help by giving you an analysis of your home to determine value.

 If you have any other questions or would like more information, feel free to give us a call or send an email.
-We look forward to hearing from you, soon.
+We look forward to hearing from you soon.